ryanuber/pakrat/README.md

 """ Called when a repository finishes downloading all packages """ repo_complete(repo_id)

+""" Called whenever an exception is thrown from a repo thread """ repo_error(repo_id, error)

 """ Called when a file begins downloading (non-exclusive) """ download_start(repo_id, fpath, url, fname, fsize, text)